 How did you identify the food wastage problem?

-Back in the USA, I was working on few projects which were about minimizing food waste in the food industry – like minimizing food wastes in the beer & wine industry which are the big generators of food wastes.
+Back in the USA, I was working on a few projects which were about minimizing food waste in the food industry – like minimizing food wastes in the beer & wine industry which are the big generators of food wastes.

 I started exploring various aspects of food wastage.